cloudmesh-community/hid-sp18-419/notebook.md

 * 2018/03/26 Checked Compute Engine Paper per instructions on Piazza.
 Made minor edits and updated status.
 * 2018/03/27 Fixed typos and Hadoop version issue in Handbook
+* 2018/03/31 Created skeleton of project paper
+* 2018/03/31 Posted link to .csv to LaTex table generator